By Kelly Dent

 ● AWS Certified SysOps Administrator (Associate) [22.28%]

-According to the Jefferson Frank Salary Survey, the overwhelming majority of comments surrounding EC2 were positive, praising the product for its high levels of scalability, speedy spin up times, and cost-saving capabilities.
+According to the Jefferson Frank Careers and Hiring Guide, the overwhelming majority of comments surrounding EC2 were positive, praising the product for its high levels of scalability, speedy spin up times, and cost-saving capabilities.
 When it came to pricing, however, some respondents remarked that while spot instances allow for considerable savings, the complexity of EC2’s pricing models can be a challenge when it comes to managing costs:

 “Main benefits are load balancing and autoscaling features.”
 AWS Professional, USA (Financial Services)

 “Instance size upgrade requires shutdown.”
 Amazon Employee, USA

 “Infrastructure as a service is not much better than someone else running my data center.”
 AWS Professional, USA